-If your car isn’t garaged or covered when parked, the paint and trim will fade away under the brutal UV rays of the sun.
+If your car isn’t garaged or covered when parked, the paint and trim will fade away under the sun’s brutal UV rays.
 If you don’t provide proper care with regular polishing and waxing, the paint will oxidize as well, accelerating the damage.

 Faded and heavily oxidized paint can be restored up to a point.
-That point is largely based on the type of paint system (clear coat or non-clear coat) and the color.
+This possibility depends on several factors including the type of paint system (clear coat or non-clear coat) and the color.

-On a vehicle with a clear coat you can restore the finish up to the point that clear coat failure begins (blotchy white areas).
-On a traditional paint finish without a clear coat, you can restore the finish up to the point that the color coat weathers away and exposes the primer.
+Clear coat finishes can be restored up to the point where clear coat failure begins (blotchy white areas).
+On a traditional paint finish, without a clearcoat, restoration generally isn’t realistic once the color coat weathers away and exposes the primer.
 When either of these two situations occurs, the affected panels or the entire car will need to be repainted.

 Left unprotected and out in the elements, your car’s paint will quickly oxidize.
 You won’t notice the damage over a period of a month or two, but it’s there.
 After a year in the elements without protection, your paint will be noticeably dull and rough.

 Paint oxidation isn’t the kiss of death.
 Light oxidation is easily removed through regular paint cleaning with a clay bar (see Clay Bar Detailing).

 Once the paint surface begins to dull and fade, you will need to clean away the dirt and oxidation with detailing clay and restore the shine by polishing.